TiernanScullyISE/GeoModel-analysis/documentation/docs/start/install.md

 !!! warning

     The GeoModelExplorer (GMEX) application appears to crash when run on the latest version of the Ubuntu "Wayland" window manager.
-The problem is that the SoQt/Coin third-party packages we use in GMEX have not been ported to work to the latest Wayland yet.
-As far as we know, all applications that use the Coin/SoQt graphics layers as their graphics interface crash on the latest Wayland.
-The Coin3D community is aware of the problem but there are no fixes, yet.

-    We strongly suggest to use the alternative X11 window manager when running GMEX (or all other SoQt/Coin3D-based applications) on Ubuntu, for the time being.
+Two workarounds:

+    1) Choose the x11 windowing system when logging into the computer.
+    2) Use the wayland winding system, but set the variable QT_QPA_PLATFORM=xcb before launching gmex.

 ## How to install GeoModel on macOS